 - + High power & energy efficiency & service life, health & environmentally friendly

 - - Comparatively expensive, less color intensity than halogen lamps

 The halogen lamp has only been available to a limited extent since September 2018.
 The reason for this: Classic halogen lamps only convert 5% of the electricity into light.
 They therefore belong to energy efficiency class D - poor performance in terms of sustainability.

 Nevertheless, halogen lamps are still in the focus of many consumers today.
-Their light is whiter and therefore more like daylight.
+Their light is whiter and therefore more similar to daylight.
 And that immediately after switching on.
-Despite these advantages, the halogen lamp cannot fully satisfy current customer needs: Their service life of 3.000 hours is clearly inferior to that of energy-saving and LED lamps, while their energy consumption is up to three times higher.
+Despite these advantages, the halogen lamp cannot fully satisfy current customer needs: their service life of 3.000 hours is clearly inferior to that of energy-saving and LED lamps, while their energy consumption is up to three times higher.

 2. Energy saving lamps